 After I had reinstalled back the original clutch lever once again, I checked its movements.

-Elmer concluded that the winch had probably not been used very much.
-Yes, I confessed, we have had this winch for two years now and we haven’t needed it.
-As a result the grease must have dried out.
+Elmer concluded that the winch probably had not been used much.
+Indeed, I confessed, we had had this winch for two years and we hadn’t needed it.
+The grease must have dried out.
 Despite all good intentions we hadn’t done any preventive winch maintenance.

 Fixing the Clutch Section of Our Unused XD9000 Warn Winch

 We free-spooled the cable until there were five wraps left on the drum.
-Attached the remote.
-Turned the key on the kill-switch.
-Started the engine and let it run just a little over idle with the hand-gas handle.
+I attached the remote, turned the key on the kill-switch, and started the engine.
+I let it run just a little over idle with the hand-gas handle.

 I hit the winch-in button.

 I disconnected the switch, cleaned the terminals and the inside with ample contact spray until it worked again.
-I assume that the elements affect the functioning of the kill switch as it sits on the outside of the vehicle.
+I assumed that the elements had affected the functioning of the kill switch as it sits on the outside of the Land Cruiser.

 Lessons Learned on Winch Maintenance

-After all this we spooled the cable on the drum without further issues.
-In hindsight this has been a great learning experience and I am glad it happened at a place where I have a knowledgable friend and all kinds of tools.
+After all this, we spooled the cable on the drum without further issues.
+In hindsight, this was a great learning experience and I am glad it happened at a place where I had a knowledgeable friend and all kinds of tools.
 Had we been in the middle of nowhere, it would have put more tension on the situation.

 Preventive maintenance is what we need.
 I will admit it’s not exactly my forte.
-If a winch isn’t used much it will degenerate, it will not lubricate and grease dries out and seize the mechanics.
+If a winch isn’t used much, it will degenerate, it will not lubricate and grease dries out and seizes the mechanics.
 Or worse, moisture will get in and rust the complete innards of the winch.

-Of course maintenance goes for other stuff as well.
-Like the Locking-Free-Wheel Hubs and the front-end of a part-time 4WD system.
+Of course, maintenance goes for other stuff as well.
+Like the locking-free-wheel hubs and the front-end of a part-time 4WD system.
 I am learning the hard way and I hope this post may save some of you that lesson.
-Regularly checking to see if your stuff works can save you a lot of headaches when need arises.
+Regularly checking to see if your stuff works can save you a lot of headaches when the need arises.

 - Using our winch every few months [read more about preventive maintenance here].